- 3- 3 1/2 lbs (1 whole) chicken, skinned

-1 1/2 small onions, peeled but left whole
+- 1 1/2 small onion, peeled and left whole

 Place the chicken in large soup pot (one big enough to later hold chicken plus all other ingredients, with at least 4 inches left at the top) and cover it with water.
 Bring to a light boil over medium-high heat.
 Reduce the heat to gentle simmer.